Heaven & Hell (Ava Max album): Commercial performance

 In the United Kingdom, Heaven & Hell debuted at number two on the UK Albums Chart dated September 25, 2020, where it charted for 32 non-consecutive weeks, and received a gold certification on February 11, 2022, for selling 100,000 equivalent units in the United Kingdom.
 The album charted on the Norwegian VG-lista chart at number eight, eventually peaking at number two the next week.
 It was certified septuple platinum by IFPI Norway on November 9, 2020, for selling over 140,000 units in the country.
 On the Polish Oficjalna Lista Sprzedaży (OLiS) dated October 1, 2020, Heaven & Hell debuted at the number 25 peak, and was certified platinum by the Polish Society of the Phonographic Industry (ZPAV) on November 18, 2020, for sales of 20,000 units in Poland.

 In the United States, Heaven & Hell bowed at number 27 on the Billboard 200 chart dated October 3, 2020.
 It was eventually certified platinum by the Recording Industry Association of America (RIAA) on June 1, 2022, for sales of 1,000,000 certified units in the country.
 On the Canadian Albums Chart, the album peaked at number 16 on the chart dated October 3, 2020.
 It received a platinum certification from Music Canada (MC) on August 27, 2021, for selling over 80,000 units in Canada.
 In Brazil, Heaven & Hell was certified platinum by Pro-Música Brasil (PMB), denoting over 40,000 sales and streaming figures.
 On the Japanese Oricon Albums Chart, the album peaked at number 42 on the chart dated September 28, 2020.
 In Australia, Heaven & Hell debuted on the ARIA Albums Chart at the number seven peak on the chart dated October 4, 2020, where it remained for two weeks.

 Track listing

-All tracks were produced by Cirkut.
+All tracks were produced by Cirkut with additional producers as noted.